GongT/baobao/@idlebox/node/etc/node.api.md

 // @public (undocumented)
 export function spawnWithoutOutput(opt: ICommand & Async): Promise<void>;

-// Warning: (ae-missing-release-tag) "streamHasEnd" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "streamHasEnd" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function streamHasEnd(S: NodeJS.ReadableStream | NodeJS.WritableStream): any;

-// Warning: (ae-missing-release-tag) "streamPromise" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "streamPromise" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function streamPromise(stream: NodeJS.ReadableStream | NodeJS.WritableStream): Promise<void>;

-// Warning: (ae-missing-release-tag) "streamToBuffer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "streamToBuffer" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "streamToBuffer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "streamToBuffer" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function streamToBuffer(stream: NodeJS.ReadableStream, raw: false): Promise<string>;